jveilleux/FarmFreshWeb/products.md

 ### Product variants

-Note: If you are listing two products which are very similar, but only vary on price, or size, or flavour, it is best to create a ‘variant’ for that product, rather than creating multiple, separate products.
-For example, if you sell lemons for 60c each, or 5 for $2.50, you can create two variants for your ‘lemons’ product, one for each price/quantity combination.
-Or you might sell two flavours of lamb sausages, rosemary, or chili.
-Each flavour should be a ‘variant’ of the general product.
+Note: If you are listing two products which are very similar, but only vary on price, or size, or flavor, it is best to create a ‘variant’ for that product, rather than creating multiple, separate products.
+For example, if you sell lemons for 60 cents each, or 5 for $2.50, you can create two variants for your ‘lemons’ product, one for each price/quantity combination.
+Or you might sell two flavors of lamb sausages, rosemary, or chili.
+Each flavor should be a ‘variant’ of the general product.
 Creating product variants is discussed in greater depth [here](/product-variants.md).

 Once you have completed a product, click **create**, or if you’d like to add more, click **create and add another**.